j0taaa/divyde/plan.md

 ## Immediate Next Steps
 - Flesh out domain requirements with stakeholders to break down core features.
 - Add API layer and data access utilities connected to PostgreSQL.
-- Implement initial authentication mechanism and protected routes.
+- Implement initial authentication mechanism and protected routes using BetterAuth sessions and guards.
 - Add basic CI pipeline (lint + type-check) to guard the new web workspace.